ggooseo/RBXNo60/README.md

 this is very userfriendly so I won't have to explain everything but the install ↓ since its complicated.
 By the way, you can add your own flags in the settings.json (if you let rbxno60 save and apply settings)!

+## Install

-INSTALL: If it shows virus detected, its not a virus.
+If it shows virus detected, its not a virus.
 Here are the steps to enable RBXNo60 without disabling Windows Defender for everything

 * Search virus & threat protection and click open
 <img src="https://github.com/ggooseo/RBXNo60/assets/84007300/96b15cf0-035a-44eb-94cc-b1c27fecbb5e" height="500">